myquay/michael-mckenna.com/blog/content/post/2013/error-handling-in-asp-net-mvc-part-1-our-options.md

 tags = ["asp dot net mvc"]
 +++

-This blog and most of the web applications we build over at [solve.solutions](http://solve.solutions/ "solve.solutions") are based on Microsoft's ASP.NET MVC framework.
+A lot of my work is built on Microsoft's ASP.NET MVC framework.
 We wanted a standardised way to approach error handling across our web applications.

 We had a couple of requirements